Skip to main content

 When you use the from_pool resolver, the resource allocation happens in an idempotent way, an identifier is automatically assigned to the resource allocation in this case.

-Next to the Primary IP Address dropdown menu, you can click on the Pools options button and select the resource pool.
+Navigate to the VLAN list view and click on the Add VLAN button.
+Next to the VLAN ID, you can click on the Pools options button and select the resource pool.

 Branch agnostic resource allocation